-DECEMBER 19, 2017 - MAHMOUD HASSANPOUR, VP OF AUTOMATION & INSTRUMENTATION
+DECEMBER 19, 2017 - MAHMOUD HASSANPOUR, FORMER VP OF AUTOMATION & INSTRUMENTATION

 Data collection is not always treated the way it should.
 A common misbelief is that it is quite simple: Get the sensor, get the hardware, connect them and done.
 But it isn’t that easy.

 Refinements to the end product are based on collected data, meaning incorrect measurement practices can curb efforts into the wrong venues and waste resources on problems that may not even exist.

 There is no golden rule for an immaculate data collection approach, but there are simple strategies that guarantee success.